lwe/vacuum_cleaner/README.md

     #    b) self[:name] = v, if it responds to :[]= (for ActiveRecord support)
     #    c) or, as a fallback, sets @name to the result of :normalize_name

-Lessons learned, when the need arises to set the value without any normalization and there's a setter just use `@object.name_without_normalization = "har har har\n\t"`.
+Lessons learned: when the need arises to set the value without any normalization and there's a setter just use `@object.name_without_normalization = "har har har\n\t"`.
 Feel free to completly override `normalize_<attribute>`, but a much smarter way to add very custom normalizers is by a) providing a block to `normalizes` or b) create a custom `VacuumCleaner::Normalizer`